ai-extensions/docs/docs/3-plus/2-stac.md

 # STAC API

 ## Introduction
 The SpatioTemporal Asset Catalog (STAC) is a powerful standard for describing geospatial data, so it can be more easily worked with, indexed, discovered and shared.
-As part of the Application Hub, the system integrates the STAC Browser, which allows AI-users to discover and explore EO data and training datasets.
+As part of the Application Hub, the system integrates the **STAC Browser**, which allows AI-users to discover and explore EO data and training datasets.
 The STAC Browser supports easy search and retrieval of relevant EO data through the STAC standard, enabling efficient data discovery and selection for ML tasks.

 The STAC Browser enhances AI-users's workflows by providing a user-friendly interface for browsing and exploring the available EO data and training datasets.
 The following highlights the key features and benefits of using the STAC Browser to support AI-users scenarios: